This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Installing a Motion-Activated Sprinkler

-- Water pressure: Make certain it’s enough to deter them.
+- Water pressure: Make certain it’s strong enough to startle chipmunks.

 Contacting a Wildlife Removal Expert